By Marina Joseph – Art in Tanzania internship

 Public Image

 Having a retirement plan puts any organization in a positive image.
 However, an organization with an effective and successful retirement plan greatly adds to the company’s goodwill.
-This shows the value an organization places on the service of the employees and a willingness to ensure their financial security when they are old.
-Employees with a good retirement package will proudly speak of their former employers, creating a good public image for the organization.
+This demonstrates the value an organisation places on its employees’ services and its willingness to ensure their financial security in retirement.
+Employees with a good retirement package will proudly speak of their former employers, thereby creating a positive public image for the organisation.

 Benefits of Pension Schemes to Employees: